What is a Syndicated Loan?

 1. Less time and effort involved

 The borrower is not required to meet all the lenders in the syndicate to negotiate the terms of the loan.
 Rather, the borrower only needs to meet with the arranging bank to negotiate and agree on the terms of the loan.
-The arranger then does the bigger work of establishing the syndicate, bringing other lenders on board, and discussing the loan terms with them to know how much credit each lender will contribute.
+The arranger then does the bigger work of establishing the syndicate, bringing other lenders on board, and discussing the loan terms with them to determine how much credit each lender will contribute.

 2. Diversification of loan terms